Parent Pay Parent Pay Search this website Open Mobile menu

 Sorting Algorithms + Arrays

-• Understand several key algorithms that reflect computational thinking [for example, ones for sorting and searching
+• Understand several key algorithms for searching and sorting that reflect computational thinking

 Year 10